nsh87/ehrcorral/docs/usage.rst

 collection of 10 million Records will occupy about 5---6 GB, whereas 10 million dictionaries containing the same data will occupy about three times the memory.
-Therefore, when generating Records it is advisable *not* to build up a large dictionary of data to then be sent to :py:func:`ehrcorral.ehrcorral.gen_record`.
-Instead, generate the Records in a loop that operates on a single EHR entry at a time so the dictionaries like the ones above are thrown away once the Record is
+Therefore, when generating Records it is advisable *not* to build up a large dictionary of data to then be sent one by one to :py:func:`ehrcorral.ehrcorral.gen_record`.
+Instead, generate the Records in a loop that operates only on a single EHR entry at a time so the dictionaries like the ones above are thrown away once the Record is created:
-created:

 .. code-block:: python